gbrlfrtssz/gllry/PHOTO-SETUP.md

 # Photo Setup

+The gallery is back to using local folders and `photo-manifest.js`.

+## Folder structure

-Put your photos in these folders:
+Put your images in these folders:

 - `assets/photos/beach`
 - `assets/photos/nature`